peichman-umd/aspace-vagrant/README.md

   git clone git@bitbucket.org:umd-lib/aspace-env.git
   ```

-* Add the following line to your host's `/etc/hosts` file, so Apache can do the proper hostname-based routing to the public and staff interfaces:
+* Add the following lines to your host's `/etc/hosts` file, so Apache can do the proper hostname-based routing to the public and staff interfaces:

   ```
-  192.168.40.100 aspacelocal archiveslocal
+  192.168.40.100 aspacelocal
+  192.168.40.102 archiveslocal
   ```

 ## Quick Start